Citizens, all hail the Dragon Prince!

 Dairy foods, particularly butter and cheese from yaks and cows, are also popular, and indeed almost all milk is turned into butter and cheese.
 Popular beverages include butter tea, black tea, locally brewed ara (rice wine), and beer.

 My version of this recipe is both authentic and delicious, Citizens!
-It would be delicious served with Bhutanese Chili Cheese!
+It would indeed be even more delicious when served with Bhutanese Chili Cheese!

 Battle on – The GeneralissimoPrint